 Bitcoin vs. bitcoin

 Bitcoin—capitalized—refers to the concept of the digital currency known as Bitcoin; the capitalized version can also refer to the entire network that makes up this specific currency.
 The lowercase version—bitcoin—refers to "tokens", the units that actually hold value and are traded on the Bitcoin network.
-A bitcoin can be divided down to eight decimal points (0.00000000).
+A bitcoin can be divided down to eight decimal points (0.00000000), or down to one "satoshi".

 Each currency, digital or otherwise, has an abbreviation or ticker symbol associated with it.
 BTC is the currency abbreviation used when talking about bitcoins, like USD for US dollars or EUR for euros.